Korean War Legacy Project

 Embed:

-Edward Walker experienced relative freedom as an Army transport truck driver.
-On one trip, his truck separated from the convoy to take a shortcut recently built by the Americans.
-Another memory involves the excitement of transporting rowdy Welsh soldiers to the front lines at night.
+Edward Walker reports relative freedom as an Army transport truck driver.
+On one trip, he reports he took his truck separate from the convoy to take a shortcut recently built by the Americans but his commanding officer was not pleased with him.
+He also recalls transporting noisy Welsh soldiers to the front lines at night.

 Share this Clip +